kaiserdave/silksong-notes/checklists.md

 Mementos
 ----
+Sprintmaster Memento: Gilded trophy awarded by Sprintmaster Swift to the fastest bug in Pharloom.
+Hero's Memento: Heirloom of a village lost to Pharloom's Haunting.
+Hunter's Memento: Seal symbol given in recognition of a true Hunter, stamped in sticky goo.
+Grey Memento: Engraved cruststone, worn by sand and blanched by time.
-Hero's Memento: Heirloom of a village lost to Pharloom's Haunting Surface Memento: Worn ornament of the Nameless Town high above Pharloom Craw Memento: Iron emblem of the Court of Craws, absolving the bearer of all crimes past and future
+Surface Memento: Worn ornament of the Nameless Town high above Pharloom.
+Craw Memento: Iron emblem of the Court of Craws, absolving the bearer of all crimes past and future.
+Conjoined Heart: Enlivened heart of the Green Prince.
+Its beat is sharp and clear.

 Journal
 ----